Study Abroad

 What are some of the activities you completed during the internship?

 For five weeks I helped the executive assistant, the legislative assistant and my MP research topics of importance to Vancouver Centre.
 I emailed constituents regarding their concern on how the MP should vote on certain bills, planned the MP’s schedule, and attended committee meetings.
-The most important aspect was learning to be on top of what was happening in the house at all time, so we could prepare for the day.
+The most important aspect was learning to be on top of what was happening in the house at all times, so we could prepare for the day.

 Interning at Parliament Hill exposed me to all types of leadership skills, and I hope to use this experience to develop a personal leadership style that can help make me a better team player for any of my future goals.